-• Use the drop-down lists to indicate the faculty/college/school and department proposing the course deletion.
-Indicate the program where there is no department (e.g., Canadian Studies, Environmental Design).
-The Université de Saint-Boniface is considered a faculty.
+Use the drop-down lists to indicate the faculty/college/school and department proposing the course deletion.
+Indicate the program where there is no department (e.g., Canadian Studies, Environmental Design, Women's Studies).
+The Université de Saint-Boniface (USB) is considered a faculty.